External Attention Transformer: A Robust AI Model for Identifying Initial Eccentricity Signatures in Binary Black Hole

 \section{Implications of Our Approach}

 To evaluate the performance of our model, we generate several independent test datasets, each with fixed values of chirp mass and eccentricity, across different network SNR ranges: (10–15), (15–20), (20–30), (30–40), (40–50), and (50–60).
-For each network SNR range, we generate 500 events.
+For each network SNR range, we generate 300 events.
 On average, the model required on the order of 100 ms to process a single event, as determined from 100 repeated inferences.
-Figure \ref{corner1} shows the recovered distributions of $e_{15,\mathrm{Hz}}$ = 0.07 and $M_{c}$ = 40 $M_\odot$ for 500 events in each network SNR bin.
+We trained our model independently 10 times, and for each run, we saved the best-performing model based on the minimum validation loss, following the procedure described in subsection \ref{sub2.3}.
+Figure \ref{corner1} shows the recovered distributions of $e_{15,\mathrm{Hz}}$ = 0.07 and $M_{c}$ = 40 $M_\odot$ for 300 events in each network SNR bin.
 In each subpanel, the parameters are recovered within 1 $\sigma$, and the size of the contours decreases as the network SNR increases, indicating improved precision.
 Figure \ref{corner2} presents a similar analysis for a higher eccentricity value of 0.2. \\ In Figure \ref{corner5}, we present the recovered distributions of parameters for low and high chirp masses ($M_c = 15$ and $50 M_\odot$), with eccentricity fixed at $e_{15,\mathrm{Hz}} = 0.10$ and network SNR in the range $10 < \mathrm{SNR} < 15$, to further investigate the increased scatter observed at higher $M_c$ values in Figure \ref{scat}.
 We find that the recovered values remain within the 1$\sigma$ region, indicating that the model does not exhibit significant systematic bias in this regime. \\ Similarly, in Figure \ref{corner6}, we show the recovered parameters for low and high eccentricities ($e_{15,\mathrm{Hz}} = 0.07$ and $0.25$), with the chirp mass fixed at $M_c = 20 M_\odot$ and network SNR in the range $10 < \mathrm{SNR} < 15$.